 The information on this page was automatically extracted from online scientific databases.

 The protein encoded by this gene is an NADPH-dependent retinal reductase whose highest activity is toward 9-cis and all-trans-retinol.
 The encoded enzyme also plays a role in the metabolism of short-chain aldehydes but does not exhibit steroid dehydrogenase activity.
-Defects in this gene are a cause of Leber congenital amaurosis type 3 (LCA3). [provided by RefSeq, Sep 2015]
+Defects in this gene are a cause of Leber congenital amaurosis type 13 and Retinitis Pigmentosa 53. [provided by RefSeq, Sep 2015]

 - Leber congenital amaurosis 13

 Retinitis pigmentosa 53 (RP53): A retinal dystrophy belonging to the group of pigmentary retinopathies.
 Retinitis pigmentosa is characterized by retinal pigment deposits visible on fundus examination and primary loss of rod photoreceptor cells followed by secondary loss of cone photoreceptors.
 Patients typically have night vision blindness and loss of midperipheral visual field.
 As their condition progresses, they lose their far peripheral visual field and eventually central vision as well.
 RP53 inheritance is autosomal dominant or autosomal recessive.
 [MIM:612712]